-Four common law provinces (British Columbia, Manitoba, Saskatchewan, and Newfoundland) have enacted general privacy statutes that give a right to sue for violations of privacy.
-Typically, the statutes state that "it is a tort, actionable without proof of damage, for a person, wilfully and without a claim of right, to violate the privacy of another."
-In Québec, Canada's only civil law jurisdiction, articles 35 to 41 of the CCQ provide a right to privacy.
+Four common law provinces (British Columbia, Manitoba, Saskatchewan, and Newfoundland) have enacted general privacy statutes that give a right to sue for violations of privacy.201 Typically, the statutes state that "it is a tort, actionable without proof of damage, for a person, wilfully and without a claim of right, to violate the privacy of another."202 In Québec, Canada's only civil law jurisdiction, articles 35 to 41 of the CCQ provide a right to privacy.
 Article 35 states:

 Every person has a right to the respect of his reputation and privacy.
-No one may invade the privacy of a person without consent of the person or his heirs unless authorized by law.
+No one may invade the privacy of a person without consent of the person or his heirs unless authorized by law.203 because their purpose is to protect the plaintiff's security interests, as well as the tranquility expected in a well-ordered society.205 This is a very positive aspect of the tort created by these privacy statutes.